donnachaforde/espresso/docs/Blog.md

 ***
 ## Style, Conventions and External Influences

 When I first devised the espresso library, I was strongly influenced by the Visual C++ naming conventions, using camelCase with a leading capital letter.
-I always thought this more aesthically pleasing that the use of underscores in names.
+I always thought this more aesthetically pleasing that the use of underscores in names.

 However, after years and years of Java programming, I came round to having a preference for camelCase 'without' the leading uppercase letter.
 I tend to use a 'light' version of Hungarian notation so I found my new preference to be compatible with this.